Hedge fund manager Paulson calls Valeant a 'serious acquirer'

-NEW YORK (Reuters) - Billionaire investor John Paulson on Wednesday called Valeant Pharmaceuticals International Inc a “very serious acquirer” and predicted that Allergan Inc cannot rebuff the drug maker on its own.
+NEW YORK, July 16 (Reuters) - Billionaire investor John Paulson on Wednesday called Valeant Pharmaceuticals International Inc a “very serious acquirer” and predicted that Allergan Inc cannot rebuff the drug maker on its own.

 Paulson, whose hedge fund Paulson & Co holds a roughly $1 billion stake, or 6 million shares, in Allergan, threw his weight behind Valeant’s bid to buy the Botox maker on Wednesday at the CNBC Institutional Investor Delivering Alpha Conference.